useblocks/sphinx-needs/docs/installation.rst

 :ref:`needpie` and :ref:`needbar` uses `Matplotlib <https://matplotlib.org>`_ and `Numpy <https://numpy.org>`_ for generating graphs.

-The recommended install method (via `sphinxcontrib-needs[all]`) downloads matplotlib by default as well as all other optional extras.

-If you don't use the graphs feature, it's possible to install the lighter `sphinxcontrib-needs` without optional dependencies.
+The recommended install method (via `sphinx-needs[all]`) downloads matplotlib by default.
+If you don't use these graph-related features, it's possible to install the lighter `sphinx-needs` package without optional dependencies.

 .. _install_plantuml: